 Hours: 11:30am and 6pm on Thursdays in July and August (check site for details)

-All summer long there is Event after Event being held on the Lakefront in Kenosha.
+All year long there is Event after Event being held in Kenosha.
 These events never disappoint so be sure to check them out!
 Everything from Tall Ships (that come in on Lake Michigan), a Marathon, Beer Festivals and more!

 Cost: Some have fees and some are free